The Basics of Kansas Wrongful Death Claims

 Damages in a Kansas Wrongful Death Case

 Accurately estimating the appropriate amount in damages is particularly important in wrongful death claims, as many of these end in settlement.
 Kansas law allows for wrongful death plaintiffs to recover monies for things including funeral costs, the decedent’s medical bills, mental anguish, pain and suffering, loss of marital or parental care, and other economic damages such as lost future wages and pensions.
 However, not every wrongful death plaintiff is eligible to recover monies in each of these areas.
 Still, it’s important that you don’t short-change yourself – a skilled Olathe, Kansas wrongful death attorney has the knowledge necessary to correctly calculate the damages in a wrongful death case.

-If your love one was killed in a Kansas car accident and you’re wondering if you can file a wrongful death case, contact The Law Office of David S. Adams for a free, no-obligation consultation.
+If your love one was killed in a Kansas car accident and you’re wondering if you can file a wrongful death case, contact Adams & Cross, LLC for a free, no-obligation consultation.